-Edwin, who was born in the UK and is now based in Amsterdam, and who acquired HIV in 1983 at the age of 21, holds a Bachelor of Arts degree in film and literature from the University of Warwick.
+Originally from the UK and now based in the Netherlands, Edwin has worked in HIV advocacy and communications for more than two decades and has lived with HIV since 1983.
+He holds a Bachelor of Arts degree in film and literature from the University of Warwick.

-Based in Johannesburg, South Africa, Sive started her career working with biotechnology research grants and has extensive knowledge in the end-to-end process of managing grants from writing conceptual proposals and frameworks to MLE and identifying and addressing risks, challenges and opportunities central to the success of the investments.
+Sive Stofile is based in Johannesburg, South Africa.
+She started her career working with biotechnology research grants and has extensive knowledge in the end-to-end process of managing grants from writing conceptual proposals and frameworks to MEL and identifying and addressing risks, challenges and opportunities central to the success of the investments.
 She has worked in grants management for several South African government agencies under the National Department of Science and Technology.

 In addition, she has been involved in a project management role in various local NGOs focusing on youth development and child welfare.
-Sive has previous experience working on HIV and global health advocacy through her role as Grants manager for the International Civil Society Support (ICSS) and specifically through the Global Fund Advocates Network (GFAN) where she still works on a part-time basis.
+Sive has previous experience working on HIV and global health advocacy through her role as Grants manager for the International Civil Society Support (ICSS) and specifically through the Global Fund Advocates Network (GFAN).

 Alison Symington is a legally educated advocate, researcher and project manager.